unification-com/finchain/README.md

 # Finchain Demo

-Docker and Docker Compose are required to run the Finchain demo.
+Docker and Docker Compose are required to run the localised, solf-contained Finchain demo.

+Copy `example.env` to `.env` and make any required changes.
+API keys are required for the demo to work - see `example.env` for details on where to obtain the necessary API keys.

 Run the demo using: